 [Hawkes writes]: With that Huggard was in great rage, and did chafe up and down.
 Then I desired that some man would take the pain to walk the gentleman, he did fret so for anger.

-After a further nine months, once Henry IV’s De heretico comburendo again carried the force of law, Hawkes was brought back to Essex to be burnt, non-metaphorically, on the 10th of June, 1555.
+After a further nine months’ detention, once Henry IV’s De heretico comburendo again carried the force of law, Hawkes was brought back to Essex to be burnt, non-metaphorically, on the 10th of June, 1555.
 Coggeshall is less than half a day’s ride south of Hedingham.

 My father must have been devastated by Thomas Hawkes’s fate and the part he played in it.
 It’s easy to see why he wanted me out of there.
 I’ve tried to remember Hawkes, small kindnesses he may have shown to the small son of his lord, or whether I noticed his absence in the short time between his departure from the household and my own.
 It doesn’t work.
 I was too young, and it was too long ago.

 Thomas Hawkes’s return to Essex and execution at Coggeshall were accomplished under the charge of Richard Lord Rich, the same man whose questionable testimony twenty years before sent Thomas More to the block for siding with the Papacy against Henry VIII.
 During Mary’s reign, Rich (unlike my father) was energetic in his efforts to suppress Protestantism in Essex.
 Rich was a flexible fellow.

 Miles Huggard (or Hogarde) was an indefatigable opponent of the Reformation.
 He was a polemical pamphleteer and even a poet, as well as a Pudding Lane hosier who couldn’t take a joke.
 No wonder Hawkes’s freestyling infuriated him.
 The verses that preface Huggard’s 1556 prose diatribe The displaying of the Protestantes, & sondry their practises, with a description of divers their abuses of late frequented (etc) were written in ballad metre, rhythmically equivalent to the fourteeners I blogged about in 2018, but divided into lines differently.
 As for the verses’ merit, you’ll have to decide that for yourself.
 It won’t be difficult.